Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_1.md

 ### Deadlock Detection Using XSDB

-It is also possible to examine the status of the AI Engine using XSDB both on Linux and baremetal operating systems.
+It is also possible to examine the status of the AI Engine using XSDB both on Linux and bare-metal operating systems.
 This feature allows you to debug applications and detect the status of the AI Engine in situations where the board is in a deadlock or hung state.
 Unlike the xbutil command which requires XRT, the XSDB command runs independent of XRT.

 1. Run the hardware server from the computer that connects to the target board.
 To do so, launch the hw_server from the computer that has a JTAG connection to the VCK190 board.
 ![launch hw server](./Images/launch_hwServer.png)